 At least 10 million professionals worldwide are using this social media management tool.
 It's arguably the most popular amongst the best social media management apps.

 It comes with a vast amount of options for scheduling and allows for posts to posted and monitored effortlessly.
 Schedule using your cell phone.

 With Hootsuite, you can keep track of and manage your social media channels.
 You can post updates and connect with your client base.
-This useful tool can help you review responses on across your social networks.
+This useful tool can help you review responses across your social networks.

 You can connect Hootsuite to your core social networks: Facebook, Twitter, Instagram, and LinkedIn.
 This tool is fantastic because it allows you to analyze your social media marketing campaigns.